 Chairman of Stoke Lacy Parish Council

-We have a bunch of small keys, (possibly padlock or suitcase type) found a while ago and a separate single key with a tag attached, found recently at the Hall.
+We have two items of clothing left at the Hall after the Jubilee Celebrations.
+We also have a bunch of small keys, (possibly padlock or suitcase type) found a while ago and a separate single key with a tag attached, found recently at the Hall.
 If you think they may belong to you and can identify them, then call Janet on 01885 400601.

 Chairman of the Village Hall Trustees